 You should always feel free to ask Dr. Kayi-Aydar questions and come to her with concerns.
-In addition, the REAL officers and your fellow students are excellent resources for questions, and Dr. Kayi-Aydar or Marcia know to whom you should talk about whatever concern or question you might have, if they don't know the answer themselves.
-Also, your Graduate College Degree counselor (http://grad.arizona.edu/tools/degreecounselors) is a resource for questions about policies, deadlines, etc. Be sure to pay attention to emails that may contain important information about required meetings, talks, parties, events, and official deadlines.
+In addition, the REAL officers and your fellow students are excellent resources for questions.
+Also, our program coordinator, Stephanie Mao, and your Graduate College Degree counselor (http://grad.arizona.edu/tools/degreecounselors) are excellent resources for questions about policies, deadlines, etc. Be sure to pay attention to emails that may contain important information about required meetings, talks, parties, events, and official deadlines.
 Finally, see section H below about official policies, complaints, and grievances.

-10. Are there any opportunities for GTAs to teach writing/composition courses in the summer?
+10. Are there any opportunities for GATs to teach writing/composition courses in the summer?

-Occasionally there are summer teaching opportunities for GTAs.
+Occasionally there are summer teaching opportunities for GATs.
 In such cases, we will ask you to send the Director your CV and a brief cover letter to be evaluated by all EAL faculty who may ask to see some additional materials.
 Please note that international students are given priority for summer teaching because our program cannot require international students to obtain off-campus work authorization.